JonathanVidmar/BLEPublicTransport/USE CASES.md

 ### Use case 4

-_Prerequisites: The user has launched the application.
-The ticket price is independant of the destination._
+_Prerequisites: The user has NOT launched the application._

 1. The user arrives to the station and the application detects a beacon.
+2. A notification is displayed telling the user to buy a ticket.

+_Prerequisites: The ticket price is independant of the destination._

+3a.
-2. An in-app notification shows up displaying information about the ticket together with a buy option.
+  1. A user clicks the notification and a screen shows up displaying information about the ticket together with a buy option.
+  2. The users clicks buy and is taken to the ticket screen.

+_Prerequisites: The ticket price is dependant of the destination._

+3b.
+  1. A user clicks the notification and a screen shows up displaying information about the ticket together with a input field.
+  2. The users chooses the destination from a list and the price for the trip is displayed together with a buy option.
   3. The users clicks buy and is taken to the ticket screen.

 ### Use case 5

-_Prerequisites: The user has launched the application.
-The ticket price depends on the destination._

-1. The user arrives to the station and the application detects a beacon.
-2. An in-app notification shows up displaying information about the ticket together with a input field.
-3. The users chooses the destination from a list and the price for the trip is displayed together with a buy option.
-4. The users clicks buy and is taken to the ticket screen.

-### Use case 6

-_Prerequisites: The user has NOT launched the application._

-1. The user arrives to the station and the application detects a beacon.
-2. A notification is displayed telling the user to buy a ticket.
-3. The user clicks the notification and then follows user case 3 or 4.

-### Use case 7

 _Prerequisites: The user has bought a ticket and app is running in the background._